biladina/docker-nginx-proxy/README.md

 ## DEVELOPMENT ONLY
-1. you can create your own local domain, and if you need https support, use this site to create custom SSL certificate for your local domain: [https://regery.com/en/security/ssl-tools/self-signed-certificate-generator](https://regery.com/en/security/ssl-tools/self-signed-certificate-generator)
+1. you can create your own local domain, eg. aplikasi.test and setting up the local domain using your OS localhost domain

+2. if you need HTTPS support, use this site to create custom SSL certificate for your local domain: [https://regery.com/en/security/ssl-tools/self-signed-certificate-generator](https://regery.com/en/security/ssl-tools/self-signed-certificate-generator)

-2. from step no. 1 you need two things, domain SSL certificate and domain private key.
+3. from step no. 2 you need two things, domain SSL certificate and domain private key.
 Make sure you rename them using your local domain, example:

 	```bash
 	# your domain is: aplikasi.test